gnowledge/gnowledge.github.io/projects/resources-makerspace.md

 Go to top: [Link](#stem-development-projects---makerspace)

 ---------
-If you are interested to know more about the group, you are visit [MakerSpace](https://www.gnowledge.org/projects/makerspace.html)
+If you are interested to know more about the group, you can visit [MakerSpace ](https://www.gnowledge.org/projects/makerspace.html)